UoP-Cyber/CyberWEST-2024/Lession3.md

 The session will begin with a slideset to introduce the core concepts surrounding the human-factors of cyber security.
 This will also include introducing a security policy and understanding the context of what students/employees need to understand.
 An overview of social engineering will also be provided (20 mins).

-The practice exercises are focused around two quizes:
+The practice exercises are focused around two quizzes:

 <ul>
 <li>A Social Engineering Quiz - where students can test their ability to identify an attack versus legitmate communication</li>